pmill/php-chat/README.md

     php example/server.php

-An example HTML client interface is located at example/client.html.
+An barebones example HTML client interface is located at example/client.html.
 You will need to update the chatUrl variable in example/chat.js with the host name (or ip address) of the server you ran the previous command on.

     var chatUrl = 'ws://your-host-name:9911';

+A prettier React and Semantic UI client interface is located at [pmill/react-chat](https://github.com/pmill/react-chat).

 Version History
 ---------------